tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 ```

+We may notice that there is a direct association between events and members of the aggregate or context.
+This may arise a concern when we want to overload members of an aggregate or context (i.e., having multiple members with the same name but different parameters).
-Note: by overloading the members of an aggregates may make the association between events and members less clear as there is no valid way to express members overloding in the event types directly (would be an invalid DU).
+By overloading the members of an aggregates may make the association between events and members less clear as there is no valid way to express members overloding in the event types directly (would be an invalid DU).
 A workaround would be easy (create a specific DU for the parameters to express the overloading for example)

 Source code:  [Events.fs](https://github.com/tonyx/Sharpino/blob/main/Sharpino.Sample/Domain/Todos/Events.fs)